aws-samples/config-resource-compliance-dashboard/README.md

    - Click on Add a new schedule, select Full refresh and a Frequency

 1. Configure the Config S3 bucket to trigger the Lambda Partitioner function when objects are added to the bucket and allow the same function permission to read objects:
-   - Enable a Lambda event notification [follow these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html#enable-event-notifications-sns-sqs-lam) so that the CID-CRCD Lambda partitioner function will be called every time a new Config Snapshot is available.
+   - Enable a Lambda event notification [follow these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html#enable-event-notifications-sns-sqs-lam) so that the Lambda Partitioner function will be called every time a new Config Snapshot is available.
 Use the following parameters:
      - Name = `cid-crcd-deliver-config-snapshot`
      - Event types = `All object create events`
      - Destination = `Lambda function`